mkaz/working-with-go/readme.md

 This set of examples assumes a certain level of programming experience and is intended for someone learning the Go language and not someone new to programming altogether.

 If you are starting out and want to learn how to program and choose Go as your first language, check out [Learn Programming in Go](http://www.golang-book.com/)

+The official site has a [Tour of Go](http://tour.golang.org/) which is an interactive walk through, another good introduction to the language.

 ## License